 The transitional period from 2014 to 2016 allowed for a degree of calm, the establishment of an inclusive peace process and for national elections to be held in February 2016.
 The elections were considered to have been transparent and conducted in a peaceful manner.
 Nevertheless, the transition did little to resolve underlying structural problems.
 The fragility of the state apparatus, which continues to struggle to impose its authority outside of the capital of Bangui; a lack of adequate infrastructure; rampant corruption and poverty; and porous borders, continue to threaten the stability of CAR.

-General Mohamed Mousa Dhaffane (left), representative of the ex-Seleka and Patrice Edouard Ngaissona, representative of the Anti-Balakas, signing the CAR cessation of hostilities agreement on 23 July 2014 in Brazzaville. ⓒLaudes Martial Mbon/IRIN
+General Mohamed Mousa Dhaffane (left), representative of the Seleka coalition and Patrice Edouard Ngaissona, representative of the Anti-Balaka, signing the CAR cessation of hostilities agreement on 23 July 2014 in Brazzaville. ⓒLaudes Martial Mbon/IRIN

 President Faustin-Archange Touadéra delivered a speech to the nation during his inauguration on 30 March 2016, instituting his key priorities and principles: the establishment of security, justice, and a reconciliation process.